 (2) MCEs may communicate with providers, caseworkers, community agencies, and other interested parties for informational purposes or to enable care coordination and address social determinants of health or community health.
 The intent of these communications should be informational only for building community linkages to impact social determinants of health or member care coordination and not to entice or solicit membership.
 Communication methodologies may include but are not limited to brochures, pamphlets, newsletters, posters, fliers, websites, health fairs, or sponsorship of health-related events.
 MCEs shall address health literacy issues by preparing these documents at a low-literacy reading level, incorporating graphics and utilizing alternate formats.

 (3) MCEs shall have a mechanism to help members understand the requirements and benefits of the MCE’s integrated and coordinated care plan.
 The mechanisms developed shall be culturally and linguistically appropriate.
-Written materials, including provider directories, member handbooks, appeal and grievance notices, and all denial and termination notices are made available in the prevalent non-English languages in its particular service area.
+Written materials, including provider directories, member handbooks, appeal and grievance notices, and all denial and termination notices are made available in the prevalent non-English languages in its particular service area and be available in formats noted in section (5) of this rule for members with disabilities.
 MCEs shall accommodate requests made by other sources such as members, family members, or caregivers for language accommodation, translating to the member’s language needs as requested.

 (4) MCEs shall have written procedures, criteria, and an ongoing process of member education and information sharing that includes member orientation, member handbook, and health education.
 MCEs shall update their educational material as they add coordinated services.
 Member education shall:

-(a) Include information about the coordinated care approach and how to navigate the coordinated health care system, including how to access intensive care coordination (ICC) Services, and where applicable for dual-eligible individuals, the process for coordinating Medicaid and Medicare benefits;
+(a) Include information about the coordinated care approach and how to navigate the coordinated health care system, including how to access intensive care coordination (ICC) Services, and where applicable for full benefit dualeligible (FBDE) members, the process for coordinating Medicaid and Medicare benefits;

 (b) Clearly explain how members may receive assistance from certified and qualified health care interpreters and Traditional Health Workers as defined in OAR 410-180-0305and include information to members that interpreter services in any language required by the member, including American Sign Language, auxiliary aids and alternative format materials at provider offices are free to MCE members as stated in 42 CFR 438.10;